What if my pet has cancer?

 Symptoms that possibly indicate cancer in pets:

 Just as in people, diagnosing cancer in our pets can be quite complicated.
 Sometimes a tumor is visible, and we are able to use a needle to get a sample for diagnostic testing.
 In other cases the cancer is internal, which may require xrays, ultrasound, or more advanced imaging such as CT scan or MRI to further evaluate.
-We commonly perform blood testing to evaluate for spread of cancer, and other changes in organ function or blood count.
-In some cases surgical removal and biopsy may be recommended.
+If operable, surgical removal and biopsy may be recommended.

 If your pet's condition is not treatable, or you elect not to treat due to age or other conditions, we can offer palliative care to relieve pain and anxiety for as long as that is possible.